 Everyone who works at or with Harris Health has a responsibility to perform his or her job duties in compliance with the Code of Conduct.
 All potential violations of the Code of Conduct should be reported pursuant to the 4-Step Reporting Process.

-Harris Health has adopted a Just and Accountable Culture.
+Harris Health has adopted a just and accountable culture.
 This means that when a violation of the Code of Conduct is reported to the Office of Corporate Compliance, the violation is treated as an opportunity to understand the behavioral choice and/or system failures that led to the violation.
-Click here to learn more about Harris Health's Just and Accountable Culture.

-LEADERSHIP RESPONSIBILITIES UNDER OUR CODE OF CONDUCT

-Managers and supervisors have the following additional responsibilities under our Code of Conduct:

-BE AN EXAMPLE
+LEADERSHIP RESPONSIBILITIES UNDER OUR CODE OF CONDUCT Managers and supervisors have the following additional responsibilities under our Code of Conduct: BE AN EXAMPLE BE ACCESSIBLE BE RESPONSIVE

 Promote the Code of Conduct in daily activities by complying with the Code of Conduct.
-Specifically, managers and supervisors should know, understand, and follow the statutes, rules, and regulations that govern your area of responsibility.
+Specifically, managers and supervisors should know, understand and follow the statutes, rules and regulations that govern your area of responsibility.
 Managers and supervisors should also report any and all potential violations of the Code of Conduct.